LZeroAnalytics/layerzero-package/README.md

 1. [Install Docker & start the Docker Daemon if you haven't done so already][docker-installation]
 2. [Install the Kurtosis CLI, or upgrade it to the latest version if it's already installed][kurtosis-cli-installation]
-3. Deploy at least two LayerZero compatible forked networks with funded accounts on each chain and reliable RPC access
+3. Deploy at least two LayerZero compatible forked networks with funded accounts on each chain and reliable RPC access.
+These networks need to be remote networks and cannot be running on localhost.
+(See [Coming Soon](#coming-soon) section)

 ### Configuration